sukrut-shishupal/sukrut-shishupal.github.io/_pages/about.md

 ### Publications and Presentations

-I have contributed to peer-reviewed publications, including work published in the [**Journal of Medical Internet Research**](https://sukrut-shishupal.github.io/publications/), and have presented at [conferences](https://sukrut-shishupal.github.io/talks/) such as **DELPHI Symposium**.
-My research on telemedicine and emissions savings has been recognized for its innovative use of data science to address healthcare challenges.
+I have contributed to peer-reviewed publications, including work published in the [**Journal of Medical Internet Research**](https://sukrut-shishupal.github.io/publications/), and have presented at [conferences](https://sukrut-shishupal.github.io/talks/) such as the **DELPHI Symposium**.
+My research on telemedicine and emissions savings highlights the use of data science to address healthcare and sustainability challenges.

 ### Leadership and Service

-In addition to my academic and research pursuits, I am deeply engaged in community-building and leadership activities.
+In addition to my academic and research work, I am actively involved in community-building and leadership.
 I served as a **Graduate Student Representative for two years** in the Department of Biomedical Informatics, contributing to student advocacy and departmental initiatives.

-I also served as [**treasurer** of the Indian Students Association](https://indianstudentsatutah.org/team.html), where I managed organizational finances and supported programming aimed at fostering community engagement and cultural exchange.
+I also served as [**Treasurer of the Indian Students Association**](https://indianstudentsatutah.org/team.html), where I managed organizational finances and supported programming aimed at fostering community engagement and cultural exchange.

-### Teaching Skills
+### Technical Skills

 I am proficient in **Python, R, SQL, and Java**, with experience in machine learning, statistical modeling, and large-scale data analysis.
 My work includes developing end-to-end data pipelines, working with high-performance computing systems, and building reproducible analytical workflows.

 ### Interests

-Outside of research, I am actively engaged in sports and outdoor activities, including football, volleyball, and trekking.
-I value teamwork, leadership, and collaboration, both in academic environments and beyond.
+Outside of research, I enjoy sports and outdoor activities, including football, volleyball, hiking, and trekking.
+I value teamwork, leadership, and collaboration both in academic environments and beyond.